-Treatment is often straightforward varying from lubricating drops, topical ointment or using a therapeutic contact lens (TCL) which reduces the pain and encourages healing.
-In cases where the corneal erosions are recurrent, minor surgery of the corneal surface may be necessary.
+While corneal erosion is often overlooked, treatment is often straightforward, varying from the application of lubricating drops, topical ointments, or a therapeutic contact lens (TCL) which can reduce pain and encourage healing.
+However, in cases where corneal erosions have occurred repeatedly (recurrent corneal erosion), minor surgery of the corneal surface may be necessary.

-Recurrent corneal erosion (RCE) occurs when the epithelium (the outermost layer of the cornea) is not being properly anchored to the next layers of the cornea.
-Further treatment may be needed and a few options include:
+Recurrent corneal erosion (RCE) occurs when the corneal epithelium is not properly anchored to the underlying layers of the cornea.
+Further treatments that may be required include:

-- Performing a procedure called anterior stromal puncture.
+- Performance of a procedure called anterior stromal puncture.
 This involves making tiny holes on the surface of the cornea to promote stronger attachments between the top layer of corneal cells and the layer of the cornea underneath;

 - Gentle removal of the damaged epithelium (the outermost layer of the cornea);